steveruizok/fontloader/README.md

 ## Local Paths

-By default, this module will look for fonts in the root of your project's folder (i.e. myProject.framer/Monoton-Regular.ttf).
-If I wanted to put the font somewhere else, such as a folder called fonts, I would include this in the `src`.
+By default, this module will look for fonts in the root of your project's folder (e.g. myProject.framer/Monoton-Regular.ttf).
+To use a different folder, such as a folder called fonts, include this in the `src` path:

 ```coffeescript